Julie Anne San Jose: Early life and education

+San Jose attended grade school at Our Lady of Pagkabuhay Parochial School and moved to Sto.
+Niño de Novaliches School.
+She went to college at UST Angelicum College with a degree in Communications Arts and received her college diploma in 2016.

+1994–2009: Beginnings and Pop Star Kids

 At two and half years old, San Jose sang Donna Cruz’s version of "Habang May Buhay."
 Her mother enrolled her at the Center for Pop Music when she turned three.
 In the same year, she was cast on the children's show Batibot.

 In 1998, San Jose competed in Eat Bulaga!'s Little Miss Philippines, where she ended as first runner-up.
 She also competed in Magandang Tanghali Bayan's Munting Miss U and was third runner-up.
 She then appeared in a TV advertisement with Sharon Cuneta.

-San Jose did not pursue a full-time show business career until 2005 when she joined Popstar Kids, a singing competition on QTV (now GTV) hosted by R&B singer-songwriter Kyla.
+San Jose did not pursue a full-time show business career until 2005 when she joined Pop Star Kids, a singing competition on QTV (now GTV) hosted by R&B singer-songwriter Kyla.
 Although San Jose did not win the grand prize, she joined Sugarpop, the show's spin-off child singing group composed of her co-finalists Rita Daniela (then known as Rita De Guzman Iringan), Pocholo Bismonte, Renzo Almario, and Vanessa Rangadhol.
 Sugarpop released two studio albums, Sugar Pop and Sugar Pop Repackaged.
 The group had a show on QTV titled Planet Q, where a young San Jose and her groupmates showcased their hosting abilities.
 Sugarpop also performed weekly on the GMA's variety show, SOP.

 She did various soundtracks for Kapuso teleseryes and shows including two for Marian Rivera's Dyesebel: Aking Mundo and Siya Na Nga Kaya.
 In November 2008, she sang the GMA Christmas Station ID, "Awit ng Puso", composed by Simon Peter Tan.

 In 2008, San Jose made her acting debut on GMA Network's afternoon soap opera Gaano Kadalas and Minsan?, where she played a supporting character to Camille Prats and Marvin Agustin.

-2010–11: Rise to stardom
+2010–11: career breakthrough

 When SOP ended in 2010, San Jose joined its replacement show, Party Pilipinas, as a solo artist.
 As she evolved as a performer, she began to showcase her singing, dancing, and acting abilities onstage.
 San Jose was also paired with a then-budding artist and rapper, Elmo Magalona.
 Collectively, they were known as the musical tandem JuliElmo.
 In Party Pilipinas, JuliElmo starred in five short films, the Red Mask Trilogy and Yellow Note 1 and 2 and the short musicals Blue Jeans: The Musical (2011), Elmo and Julie Anne: A Wazak Love Story (2012), and Status: It's Complicated (2013).

 San Jose's career took a major leap when she joined GMA-7's Party Pilipinas.
 Her YouTube video rendition of Nicki Minaj's "Super Bass" became popular.
 Soon, San Jose was one of the most promising and popular young singers in the Kapuso block.